Horrible Bosses 2

 Horrible Bosses 2 is a 2014 American crime comedy film directed by Sean Anders and written by Anders and John Morris.
 A sequel to 2011's Horrible Bosses, the film features Jason Bateman, Charlie Day, Jason Sudeikis, Jennifer Aniston, Jamie Foxx, Kevin Spacey, and Lindsay Sloane reprising their roles from the previous film, with Chris Pine and Christoph Waltz joining the cast.

 The plot follows Nick, Kurt, and Dale as they kidnap the son of a billionaire investor in order to blackmail him, out of revenge after he screws them over on a business deal.

-The film was released by Warner Bros.
-Pictures on November 26, 2014, and, unlike its predecessor, received mixed reviews.
-While it was ultimately a commercial success, it grossed significantly less than the previous title, earning just over half the original's worldwide gross at $107 million.
+The film premiered in London on November 12, 2014, and was released by Warner Bros.
+Pictures on November 26, 2014.
+It received mixed reviews and grossed $107.7 million.